-[Regulation 18 amended in Gazette 12 Dec 2014 p.
+[Regulation 18 amended: Gazette 12 Dec 2014 p.
 4733.]

 19. Other duties of licence holders

 (1) The licence holder of a facility is to ensure that —

 (a) there is clearly displayed at the office of the facility a notice stating the hours during which the office will be open, or if the facility has no office, there is displayed in a conspicuous place at the facility a notice stating when and where the licence holder or manager is available; and